Contents

 5. Eliminate interference

 It’s not just your neighbours’ WiFi that can cause interference issues.
-Even stuff like microwave ovens and baby monitors can mess with your signal.
+Even items like microwave ovens and baby monitors can disrupt your signal.

-Try and connect to the internet with all of your nearby electronic appliances turned off.
+Try and connect to the internet with all of the nearby electronic appliances turned off.
 If this helps to improve your speed, find a new place for your router away from these devices.

 If you don’t want to move your router, do the test again, but turn each device back on one by one until the internet slows down.
 Once it does, move the offending appliance away from your router.